NetComposer/nksip/doc/reference/sending_functions.md

 Sends an SUBSCRIBE request.

-This functions sends a new subscription request to the other party.
-You must use option `{event, Event}` to select an _Event Package_ supported at the server, and commonly an `{expires, Expires}` option (default for this package will be used if not defined).
-Options `supported`, `allow` and `allow_event` are automatically added.
+These functions send a new subscription request to the other party.
+You **must** use option `{event, Event}` to select an _Event Package_ supported at the server, and commonly an `{expires, Expires}` option (default for this package will be used if expires is not defined).
+Options `contact`, `supported`, `allow` and `allow_event` are automatically added.

 If the remote party returns a 2xx response, it means that the subscription has been accepted, and a NOTIFY request should arrive inmediatly.
-After the reception of the NOTIFY, the subscription state will change and NkSIP will call [sip_dialog_update/3](../reference/callback_functions.md#sdp_dialog_update3).
+After the reception of the NOTIFY, NkSIP will call the corresponding callback [notify/2](../reference/callback_functions.md#notify2) and the subscription state will change, so NkSIP will call [sip_dialog_update/3](../reference/callback_functions.md#sip_dialog_update3).

 If `Id` is a _subscription's id_, it will send as a reSUBSCRIBE, using the same _Event_ and _Expires_ as the last _SUBSCRIBE_, refreshing the subscription in order to avoid its expiration.

 After a 2xx response, you should send a new reSUBSCRIBE request to refresh the subscription before the indicated _Expires_, calling this function again but using the subscription specification.
-When half the time before expire has been completed, NkSIP will call callback [sip_dialog_update/3](../reference/callback_functions.md#sdp_dialog_update3) as `{subscription_state, middle_timer, SubscriptionId}` to remind you to send the reSUBSCRIBE.
+When half the time before expire has been completed, NkSIP will call callback [sip_dialog_update/3](../reference/callback_functions.md#sip_dialog_update3) as `{subscription_state, middle_timer, Subscription}` to remind you to send the reSUBSCRIBE.

-### Notify
+### notify
 ```
 notify(SubscriptionId, Opts)
 ```

 Sends an _NOTIFY_ for a current server subscription.

 When your SipApp accepts a incoming SUBSCRIBE request, replying a 2xx response, you should send a NOTIFY inmediatly.
-You have to use the subscription`s id from the call to callback `subscribe/3`.
-NkSIP will include the mandatory _Event_ and _Subscription-State_ headers for you, but you must include a `{subscription_state, ST}` options with the following allowed values:
+You have to use the subscription's id from the call to callback `subscribe/3`.
+NkSIP will include the mandatory _Event_ and _Subscription-State_ headers for you, but **you must include** a `{subscription_state, ST}` option with the following allowed values:

 * `active`: the subscription is active.
-NkSIP will add a `expires` parameter indicating the remaining time
+NkSIP will add a `expires` parameter indicating the remaining time.
 * `pending`: the subscription has not yet been authorized.
-A `expires` parameter will be added
+A `expires` parameter will be added.
 * `{terminated, Reason}`: the subscription has been terminated.
-You must use a reason: `deactivated` (the remote party should retry again inmediatly), `probation` (the remote party should retry again), `rejected` (the remote party should no retry again), `timeout` (the subscription has timed out, the remote party can send a new one inmediatly), `giveup` (we have not been able to authorize the request, the remote party can try again), `noresource` (the subscription has ended because of the resource does not exists any more, do not retry) and `invariant` (the subscription has ended because of the resource is not going to change soon, do not retry).
+You must use a reason: `deactivated` (the remote party should retry again inmediatly), `probation` (the remote party should retry again), `rejected` (the remote party should no retry again), `timeout` (the subscription has timed out, the remote party can send a new one inmediatly), `giveup` (we have not been able to authorize the request, the remote party can try again), `noresource` (the subscription has ended because of the resource does not exists any more, do not retry) or `invariant` (the subscription has ended because of the resource is not going to change soon).
-* `{terminated, Reason, Retry}`: Only with reasons `probation` and `giveup` you can send a retry-after parameter
+* `{terminated, Reason, Retry}`: Only with reasons `probation` and `giveup` you can send a retry-after parameter.

-### Message
+### message
 ```
 message(App, Uri, Opts)
 message(DialogId, Opts